Exposure Response Plan for the Laboratory Handling of Francisella tularensis

 Individuals must contact the BSO and TCSVM Occupational Medical Clinic prior to receiving emergency medical care for Tularemia symptoms.
 Tularemia is slow acting and not directly transmitted from person-to-person.
 They will arrange and coordinate for treatment at a nearby Emergency Room for emergency medical care to ensure that treating physicians are fully informed of the individual’s occupational health condition.

-Signs and Symptoms of Toxoplasmosis include:
+Signs and Symptoms of Disease:

 The incubation period for Tularemia is 1–14 days, but usually occurs in 3–5 days.
 F. tularensis may be found in blood during first two weeks of disease and in lesions for a month.
 All infected individuals often have sudden onset of pain and fever, which can be as high as 104°F. The fever can last up to 3–6 weeks without treatment.